nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 tree and never its contents, and nobody had a theory of which claims about contents could have a proof like that.

-Now there is one.
 Some claims about a record have a special shape: what they say about the whole is assembled from what they say about the pieces, the way a total is assembled from the lines of a receipt.
 The paper calls a claim of that shape a *fold*.
-Whenever a claim over a record is a fold, a checker on a fixed budget can settle it at every size the record ever reaches, from the shape of the claim alone, assuming nothing but that fingerprints cannot be forged.
+Whenever a claim over a record is a fold, a checker can settle it at every size the record ever reaches with a number of openings that grows only with the logarithm of the record, from the shape of the claim alone, assuming nothing but that fingerprints cannot be forged.
 Every other claim that keeps its proof small pays for it with a hardness assumption, a bet from cryptography that some problem is too hard to